tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 # Templates and Media Files {#chapter-templates-static}
 In this chapter, we'll be introducing the Django template engine, as well as showing how to serve both *static* files and *media* files.
-Rather than crafting each page, we can use templates to provide the skeleton structure of the page, and then in the view we can provide the template with the neccessary data to render that page.
-To incorporate javascript and css, along with images and other media content, we will use the machinery provided by Django to include and dispatch such files to provide added functionality (in the case of javascript) or to provide styles to our pages.
+Rather than crafting each page, we can use templates to provide the skeleton structure of the page, and then in the view we can provide the template with the necessary data to render that page.
+To incorporate JavaScript and CSS -- along with images and other media content -- we will use the machinery provided by Django to include and dispatch such files to provide added functionality (in the case of JavaScript), or to provide styling to our pages.

 ## Using Templates
 Up until this point, we have only connected a URL mapping to a view.
-The Django framework, however, is based around the *Model-View-Template* architecture.
-In this section, we will go through the mechanics of how *Templates* work with *Views*, then in the next couple of chapters we will put these together with *Models*.
+However, the Django framework is based around the *Model-View-Template* architecture.
+In this section, we will go through the mechanics of how *Templates* work with *Views*.
+In subsequent chapters, we will put these together with *Models*.

 Why templates?
 The layout from page to page within a website is often the same.
-Whether you see a common header or footer on a website's pages, the [repetition of page layouts](http://www.techrepublic.com/blog/web-designer/effective-design-principles-for-web-designers-repetition/) aids users with navigation, promotes organisation of the website and reinforces a sense of continuity.
+Whether you see a common header or footer on a website's pages, the [repetition of page layouts](http://www.techrepublic.com/blog/web-designer/effective-design-principles-for-web-designers-repetition/) aids users with navigation and reinforces a sense of continuity.
 [Django provides templates](https://docs.djangoproject.com/en/2.1/ref/templates/) to make it easier for developers to achieve this design goal, as well as separating application logic (code within your views) from presentational concerns (look and feel of your app).
-In this chapter, you'll create a basic template that will be used to create a HTML page.
-This template will then be dispatched via a Django view.
+In this chapter, you'll create a basic template that will be used to generate an HTML page.
+This will then be dispatched via a Django view.
 In the [chapter concerning databases and models](#chapter-models), we will take this a step further by using templates in conjunction with models to dispatch dynamically generated data.

 Q> ### Summary: What is a Template?
 Q> In the world of Django, think of a *template* as the scaffolding that is required to build a complete HTML webpage.
 A template contains the *static parts* of a webpage (that is, parts that never change), complete with special syntax (or *template tags*) which can be overridden and replaced with *dynamic content* that your Django app's views can replace to produce a final HTML response.